-My favorite part of this recipe, besides the great taste, is that it is thickened by adding a puree of corn and skim milk.
+This soup is thickened by adding a puree of corn and skim milk.
 This keeps the calories lower than chowders made with cream.
 Also, it is a simpler and quicker thickening method than making a white sauce for the soup.
-Makes: 4 servings

 - 2 tablespoons butter or margarine

-- 1 pound red boiling potatoes (about 3 potatoes, peeled and cut into 1/2-inch cubes)
+- 1 pound red boiling potatoes (about 3 potatoes, scrubbed with clean vegetable brush under running water, peeled and cut into 1/2-inch cubes)

 - 4 cups frozen corn kernels, thawed